Babinci/Markdown_Documentations/supabase_general_docs/read-replicas.md

-Platform

 # Read Replicas

-## Deploy read-only databases across multiple regions, for lower latency and better resource management.
+Deploy read-only databases across multiple regions, for lower latency and better resource management.

-* * *
+## Overview

 Read Replicas are additional databases that are kept in sync with your Primary database.
 You can read your data from a Read Replica, which helps with: